textioHQ/js-style-guide/README.md

 ## Accessors

-  <a name="accessors--not-required"></a><a name="23.1"></a>
-  - [24.1](#accessors--not-required) Accessor functions for properties are not required.
-TODO: Add example or combine with below if same example

   <a name="accessors--no-getters-setters"></a><a name="23.2"></a>
-  TODO: Clarify why getters & setters are bad & expanded on the unexpected side effects
-  - [24.2](#accessors--no-getters-setters) Do not use JavaScript getters/setters as they cause unexpected side effects and are harder to test, maintain, and reason about.
+  - [24.1](#accessors--no-getters-setters) **Do not use JavaScript getters/setters as they cause unexpected side effects** and are harder to test, maintain, and reason about.
+Read more about [why you should avoid getters/setters](https://dzone.com/articles/why-getters-and-setters-are-a-bad-idea-in-javascri).
 Instead, if you do make accessor functions, use `getVal()` and `setVal('hello')`.

     ```javascript
     // bad